aedans/Nylon/README.md

 ## Standard Library

 The Nylon Standard Library contains many useful functions for golfing.
 Functions can be accessed using any sequence of alphabetic letters.
+Capital letters declare the library, while lowercase letters declare the function.
+Function names must be one single lowercase letter, but library names may be any number of capital letters.
+This capitalization allows the interpreter to parse statements like "UsUreUoc" without needing separators.

 Explanations of methods in the Nylon Standard Library are described in STDL.md.

 ## Builtins

-Nylon has many builtins allowing for functions that may not otherwise be possible.
-Builtins are always single characters.
+Nylon has many builtins that are not described here, allowing for functions that may not otherwise be possible.
 A list of builtins and their descriptions can be found in BUILTINS.md.